-Why Spreader Bars Are Your New Kinky Best Friend
+This Is Why A Spreader Bar Is Your New Toy - SHE'SAID'

-Whether you love or hate the Fifty Shades series, one thing is undeniable – the worldwide phenomenon has ensured kinky sex is talked about more than ever.
+Whether you love or hate the Fifty Shades series, one thing is undeniable – the worldwide phenomenon definitely put kinky sex in the spotlight, making it talked about more than ever.
 Yay for us!

 People are definitely starting to feel more comfortable deviating from standard missionary and heading away from stock-standard vanilla sex, because spreader bars are flying off sex shop shelves, and for good reason.
 The sexy bondage toy is designed to keep your legs open for business, no matter what, which not only makes sex so much easier, but a hell of a lot more interesting.

-If the newest movie awakened the kink queen inside you, and you wanna step things up from using the Fifty Shades-inspired sex toys, spreader bars might be the new thing for you to work into your bedtime routine…
+If the idea of being restrained like this has awakened the kink queen inside you, and you wanna step things up from using Fifty Shades-inspired sex toys, spreader bars might be the new thing for you to work into your bedtime routine…

 What are spreader bars?